tmiquel/pericolo-computer-vision/README.md

 ```

 Further documentation of the `ImageWarper` class is proviede [HERE](docs/IMAGEWARPER.md)

+# Notebooks
+Several notebooks are available to grasp the algorithm philosophy
+## Pericolo - 01 - Marker Generation
+Example notebook to show how the `cv2.aruco` package works and to show how to generate Aruco markers
+## Pericolo - 02 - Marker Detection - Aruco Board
+Notebook for Aruco marker warping methodology.
+This notebook focus on how to detect an Aruco Board
+## Pericolo - 02 - Marker Detection - Aruco Enclosed
+Notebook for Aruco marker warping methodology.
+This notebook focus on how to detect an Enclosed Aruco Marker
+## Pericolo - 03 - Warp Perspective - Vanishing Points
+Notebook for Vanishing point warping methodology.
+This notebook focus on the RANSAC algorithm, the edgelets detection, the homogenous coordinates and the scoring system
+## Pericolo - 04 - API - ImageWarper demonstration
+Example notebook to show how to use the `ImageWarper` class

 # Configuration
 To configure the `ImageWarper` behavior you can tweak the `config.py` file in the root folder